sheldonhull/leapp-daemon/README.md

 Clone the repository, launch ```go get ./...``` and you're good to go for development.

 ## Good first issues
 We welcome anyone that want to contribute to the project.
-You can find the [list of good first issues here](https://github.com/Noovolari/leapp-daemon/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+Here you can find the [list of good first issues](https://github.com/Noovolari/leapp-daemon/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

 # Logs

 ## Documentation
-Here you can find our [documentation](https://github.com/Noovolari/leapp/wiki).
+Here you can find our [documentation](https://github.com/Noovolari/leapp-daemon/wiki).

 ## Links
 - [Roadmap](https://github.com/Noovolari/leapp/projects/4): view our next steps and stay up to date